 Gifts to the Endowment Fund and gifts to the Annual Giving Campaign both help reduce our dependence on tuition.
 Up to five percent of the three-year, market value, rolling average of the Endowment Fund is contributed to the annual operating budget, thus helping to bridge the gap between tuition income and the actual expense of a Trinity Valley School education.
 The Endowment Fund is also comprised of gifts designated by the donor to support financial aid, teaching positions, professional development and other awards and programs.
 Gifts to Endowment are invested in the Trinity Valley School General Endowment.

 The Trinity Valley School Endowment Fund began in 1982 with a generous gift from the Amon G. Carter Foundation.
-The Endowment Fund has grown to its current value of $33 million through continued gifts as well as market growth.
+The Endowment Fund has grown to its current value of almost $35 million through continued gifts as well as market growth.

 To learn about how you can establish a named award or fund, read more below.